Kanton99/RecommendationEngine/README.md

  - "item_data_file_pattern" is the pattern to search in the file names to find item data.
  - "user_data_file_pattern" is the pattern to search in the file names to find user data.
  - "user_interaction_file_pattern" is the pattern to search in the file names to find interaction data.
- - "item_ID_key" and "user_ID_key" are the key to find the user IDs and asset IDs.
+ - "item_ID_key" and "user_ID_key" are the key to find the user IDs and item IDs.
  - "item_tags" key in the item jsons to find the item features.
  - "user_tags" key in the user jsons to find the user features.